MSc Neuroscience / Course details

 - View full page

+You choose the laboratory placement from a list provided by your programme director.
 Neuroscience research at Manchester is diverse, ranging from the molecular processes of neuroinflammation and neurodegenerative disease to the neuronal clocks responsible for the circadian rhythms and the theoretical and experimental study of how networks of neurons implement brain functions such as sensory processing and motor control.

 You will also benefit from being exposed to neuroscience research seminars, in which internationally renowned experts present their recent findings.